-Documentation must identify the chemicals used, their commercial source, the material safety data sheet, and the application rate.
+Documentation must identify the chemicals used, their commercial source, the Safety Data Sheet, and the application rate.
 The Permittee must retain this information on site or within reasonable access to the site and make it immediately available, upon request, to Ecology.
 The Permittee must notify Ecology prior to use of any new chemicals discharging to surface waters or of any significant change in application rates of chemicals discharging to surface waters.

 Apply as Instructed by the Manufacturer – The Permittee must apply chemicals used to enhance solids settling before discharge to waters of the state, to stabilize soils, or abate dust according to the manufacturer’s instructions and may only use a chemical if the toxicity to aquatic organisms is known.
 The Permittee may only use chemicals to stabilize soils if the stormwater from the chemical application area is routed to and treated by a stormwater detention pond.